 How to Select and Apply the Memory Game Template

-Let’s start by clicking the Add a new slide button and locate the Memory game template found in Choose Your Category list.
+Let’s start by clicking the Add a new slide button and locate the Memory game template found in Games list.

 Configuring the Memory Game Template

 Once you’ve selected the template, there are 3 things that you will need to configure;

 creating your Title, inserting content and section for your Tiles, and lastly, adding or disabling a Timer for your game.

 You can easily input your own title once you click the TITLE.
 You can use this space for giving straightforward instructions or come up with a simple name for your activity to make it more fun.
 On the other hand, the DESCRIPTION can be used to give a more detailed background or instruction for your activity.

 Inserting content for your Tiles